markhudsonn/csc2034-wordle-project/report/log.md

 Added get_answer to the extension game so that the user can see the answer and the game state is set to playing if not already lost. if this is called when the game is playing, the game state is set to lost to prevent cheating.

-Added get guesses to display on frontend
+Added get guesses to display on frontend, had to change the backend to return nice json format

 Implemented hard guess to frontend, this makes post request to hard guess endpoint